Klezmer: Klezmer revival

-In the mid-to-late 1970s there was a klezmer revival in the United States and Europe, led by Giora Feidman, The Klezmorim, Zev Feldman, Andy Statman, and the Klezmer Conservatory Band.
+In the 1970s there was a renewal of interest in Klezmer music centered primarily in the United States.
+Notable early figures and groups were Giora Feidman, The Klezmorim, Walter Zev Feldman, Andy Statman, and the Klezmer Conservatory Band.
 They drew their repertoire from recordings and surviving musicians of U.S. klezmer.
 In particular, clarinetists such as Dave Tarras and Max Epstein became mentors to this new generation of klezmer musicians.
 In 1985, Henry Sapoznik and Adrienne Cooper founded KlezKamp to teach klezmer and other Yiddish music.

 The 1980s saw a second wave of revival, as interest grew in more traditionally inspired performances with string instruments, largely with non-Jews of the United States and Germany.
 Musicians began to track down older European klezmer, by listening to recordings, finding transcriptions, and making field recordings of the few klezmorim left in Eastern Europe.
 Key performers in this style are Joel Rubin, Budowitz, Khevrisa, Di Naye Kapelye, Yale Strom, The Chicago Klezmer Ensemble, The Maxwell Street Klezmer Band, the violinists Alicia Svigals, Steven Greenman, Cookie Segelstein and Elie Rosenblatt, flutist Adrianne Greenbaum, and tsimbl player Pete Rushefsky.
 Bands like Brave Old World, Hot Pstromi and The Klezmatics also emerged during this period.

 In the 1990s, musicians from the San Francisco Bay Area helped further interest in klezmer music by taking it into new territory.
 Groups such as the New Klezmer Trio inspired a new wave of bands merging klezmer with other forms of music, such as John Zorn's Masada and Bar Kokhba, Naftule's Dream, Don Byron's Mickey Katz project and violinist Daniel Hoffman's klezmer/jazz/Middle-Eastern fusion band Davka.
 The New Orleans Klezmer All-Stars also formed in 1991 with a mixture of New Orleans funk, jazz, and klezmer styles.

-Starting in 2008, "The Other Europeans" project, funded by several EU cultural institutions, spent a year doing intensive field research in Moldavia under the leadership of Alan Bern and scholar Zev Feldman.
-They wanted to explore klezmer and lautari roots, and fuse the music of the two "other European" groups.
+Starting in 2008, "The Other Europeans" project, funded by several EU cultural institutions, spent a year doing intensive field research in the region of Moldavia under the leadership of Alan Bern and scholar Zev Feldman.
+They wanted to explore klezmer and lăutari roots, and fuse the music of the two "other European" groups.
 The resulting band now performs internationally.

 A separate klezmer tradition had developed in Israel in the 20th century.
 Clarinetists Moshe Berlin and Avrum Leib Burstein are known exponents of the klezmer style in Israel.
-To preserve and promote klezmer music in Israel, Burstein founded the Jerusalem Klezmer Association, which has become a center for learning and performance of Klezmer music in the country.
+To preserve and promote klezmer music in Israel, Burstein founded the Jerusalem Klezmer Association, which has become a center for learning and performance of klezmer music in the country.

+Since the late 1980s, an annual klezmer festival is held every summer in Safed, in the north of Israel.